Aziz Nesin: Biography

 He was born in 1915 on Heybeliada, one of the Princes' Islands of Istanbul, in the days of the Ottoman Empire.
 After serving as a career officer for several years, he became the editor of a series of satirical periodicals with a socialist slant.
-He was jailed several times and placed under surveillance by the National Security Service (MAH in Turkish) for his political views.
+He was jailed several times and placed under surveillance by the National Security Service (MAH in Turkish) for his political views throughout multiple administrations in Turkey.

-In 1946 Nesin launched a weekly satirical magazine, Marko Paşa, with two leading figures, namely Sabahattin Ali and Rıfat Ilgaz.
-Before that Nesin was a contributor to Tan newspaper.
+In 1945, Nesin left the army.
+Afterwards, in 1946 Nesin launched a weekly satirical magazine, Marko Paşa, with two leading figures, namely Sabahattin Ali and Rıfat Ilgaz.
+He wrote a book called Azizname, which led to him being put on trial and jailed for four months although he was ultimately acquitted.
+While writing for his magazine, he wrote pieces that prompted Queen Elizabeth, Farouk of Egypt, and Shah Pahlavi of Iran to press criminal charges against him.
+As a result, he was sentenced to seven months in prison, although the complaint filed by Queen Elizabeth was dismissed because she wasn't technically the head of state.
+Nesin was later a contributor to Tan newspaper.
 He was among the contributors of the Forum magazine in the 1950s.

 Nesin provided a strong indictment of the oppression and brutalization of the common man.
 He satirized bureaucracy and "exposed economic inequities in stories that effectively combine local color and universal truths".
 Aziz Nesin has been presented with numerous awards in Turkey, Italy, Bulgaria and the former Soviet Union.
 His works have been translated into over thirty languages.
 During latter parts of his life he was said to be the only Turkish author who made a living only out of his earnings from his books.

 On 6 June 1956, he married a coworker from the Akbaba magazine, Meral Çelen.
+His son, Ali Nesin, is a prominent mathematician in Turkey.

+The first time he traveled abroad was in 1965, because he was not given a passport in prior years.
 When he arrived in Bulgaria in 1965, he met the poet Recep Küpçü and took some of his manuscripts with him to Turkey.